logiqai/docs/integrations/azure-databricks.md

 systemctl restart td-agent-bit
 ```

-Now, when you log into your LOGIQ UI, you should see the logs from your Azure Databricks cluster being ingested.
+Now, when you log into your Apica Ascent UI, you should see the logs from your Azure Databricks cluster being ingested.
 See the [Explore](../log-management/explore-logs.md) Section to view the logs.